 - Lemon wedges

 Directions: Fill a large stockpot about half full of water.
 Add the salt and bring to a boil.
 When the water has come to a rolling boil, plunge the lobsters headfirst into the pot.
 Clamp the lid back on tightly and return the water to a boil over high heat.
-Reduce the heat to medium and cook the lobsters for 12 to 18 minutes (hard-shell lobsters will take the longer time), until the shells turn bright red and the tail meat is firm and opaque when checked.
+Reduce the heat to medium and cook the lobsters for 12 to 18 minutes, until the shells turn bright red and the tail meat is firm and opaque when checked.

 Recommended wine pairings: This dish may seem simple, but its rich flavors will be drawn out by a similarly buttery wine.
 For this pairing, we like a rich California Chardonnay, with one of our favorites being a 2012 Marmont.